Coffee, Tea and Co.

 Under 6s are free.

-GROUP AND HAMBURG REDUCTION CARD HOLDERS
+GROUPS AND HAMBURG REDUCTION CARD HOLDERS

 REDUCTIONS apply for students (up to the age of 30 years), trainees, volunteers engaged in the FSJ (gap year for social voluntary work), unemployed persons and those receiving social assistance.
-By "schoolchildren" we mean pupils at schools of general education.
+By "pupils" we mean pupils at schools of general education.